Betting calculators and plain-English guides

 What is Betting Maths?

 Betting Maths is a free betting education and calculator site.
-It is designed to explain how odds, implied probability, overround, arbitrage, dutching, hedging, free bets, matched betting, back/lay betting, accumulators, each-way bets, extra places, Kelly staking, Rule 4 deductions, lay liability and bookmaker margins work in plain English.
+It explains how odds, implied probability, overround, arbitrage, dutching, hedging, free bets, matched betting, back/lay betting, accumulators, each-way bets, extra places, Kelly staking, Rule 4 deductions, lay liability, exchange commission and bookmaker margins work in plain English.

 The aim is not to provide betting tips or guaranteed profit systems.
 The aim is to help you understand the numbers behind betting markets so you can read odds, calculate outcomes and understand risk more clearly.